 You will know what looks right and what looks wrong.
 If there is some still blue or any color that doesn't belong, color over it.
 Change the opacity of the brush if you have to.
 Hint: Opacity is the intensity of the brush or how much it will show up.
 In this case, I missed some under the hood, a little blue glow on top of the truck, and a little on the chrome bumper.
 Let's see the final product!

 If you followed along with the tutorial you should have come out with a picture that is similar to the one above.
 If yours looks a little off don't worry!
 It takes some time and practice to get things to be good!
 If you have any questions, comments, or concerns, please leave a comment below.
-If you want me to write up another tutorial on how to do something you're curious about doing, comment below as well!
+If you did not find this tutorial helpful, please comment below!
+It always help me create better content when I know that something was not covered to its full extent.
+If you want me to write another tutorial on how to do something you're curious about doing, comment below as well!

 Was this Photoshop tutorial helpful?